cartopher/Christopher.Charles---Data.GIS.Portfolio/GIS Processes & Workflows/Workflow 2 - Data Integration and Conversion.md

-### Scenario 2: Data Interpretation and Conversion
+### Workflow 2: Data Interpretation and Conversion

 **Task**: Converting and integrating data from various sources into the GIS database.